draios/kubernetes-sysdig-metrics-apiserver/CONTRIBUTING.md

     $ go test ./...

-This assumes your working directory is set to `$GOPATH/src/github.com/draios/kubernetes-sysdig-metrics-apiserver`.
-If you're working from a different directory, you can instead run:

-    $ go test github.com/draios/kubernetes-sysdig-metrics-apiserver/...

 To run the tests for a single package, change to package directory and run:

     $ go test .

-_TIP_: If you are running the tests often, you can run `go test -i github.com/draios/kubernetes-sysdig-metrics-apiserver/...` occasionally to reduce test compilation times.
+_TIP_: It is recommended to run the tests with the [Go Race Detector][3] enabled.
+You can enable it with `-race`, for example `go test -race ./...` will run the tests in the whole project and will check for race conditions.

 ## Contribution workflow